Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 • What are your quotas?

-• How do you recognise employee achievements?
+• How do you recognize employee achievements?

 • How would you describe your company culture?